Aurora is a Canadian freelance writer specializing in content creation and copywriting. She loves writing about food, health, marketing, and business.

 What is InboxDollars & how does it work?

-InboxDollars is an app that pays you to do small online tasks or support certain brands.
+InboxDollars is an app and survey site that pays you to do small online tasks or support certain brands.

 These tasks include

 - Using coupons